 Done right, decarbonizing electricity and plugging in our cars is fiscally responsible and environmentally sound for Baltimore County.

-Maryland has adopted a goal to reduce the state’s greenhouse gas (GHG) emissions by 40% by 2030.
-Electricity consumption and transportation together contribute over 70% of the state’s GHG emissions.
-The same fossil fuel combustion that produces this carbon pollution also degrades our air quality and public health.
+Fossil fuel combustion produces carbon pollution that not only alters our climate, but degrades our air quality and public health.
 Baltimore County has received an “F” grade from the American Lung Association for ozone pollution — a significant contributor to childhood asthma and other lung and heart diseases.

 What can we do?